hyper-type/hahmlet/README.md

 ## Description

-The Hahmlet typeface family is designer for the Latin and Hangeul scripts.
+The Hahmlet typeface family is designed for the Latin and Hangeul scripts.

 ## Designers